-This post contains affiliate links, but all opinions are 100% my own.
+This post on visiting Portugal with kids contains affiliate links, but all opinions are 100% my own.
 That means I may earn a small commission if you purchase through my link, but it doesn’t affect your price at all.
 Thank you for supporting this blog!

 Portugal has been a hot travel destination for a little while now.
 Before we went, it appeared photogenic and culturally rich, but I wasn’t sure if it would be overrun with tourists.
 I also didn’t have a good sense for how amenable Portugal was to families.

-You can drink the water in Portugal, but it’s not usually offered in restaurants.
+1. You Can Drink the Water in Portugal, but it’s not usually Offered in Restaurants.

 Like much of Western Europe, the tap water in Portugal is just fine to drink.
 This makes things like filling water bottles and brushing teeth easy.
 It’s not the very best tap water you’ll ever have, but we weren’t bothered by it at all.
 However, most restaurants will not provide tap water, even when asked, so either plan to purchase drinks or bring your own water bottles.